Braffolk/stitch-macos-fork/README.md

 #### Releases package
 Supports MacOS and Linux.

+Tests passing: 5/5

 - Downloading and reading release feeds is now OS specific.
 The package does not know the OS, the OS is passed into params
 - Added tests for downloading Linux and MacOS releases
 - releases-summary.json is replaced with 3 files: ...-win.json, ...-mac.json, ...-linux.json

 ### Launcher package
+Supports MacOS.

+Tests passing: 11/11

-Supports MacOS, the following features work on a Mac with MacOS IDEs/runtimes:
+The following features work on a Mac with MacOS IDEs/runtimes:
 - Can download Runtimes and IDE files on MacOS
 - Can properly handle reading and listing Runtimes and IDEs.
 - Can install new IDE versions.